-• Standard bond quotation issues: In principle, all issues that meet all of the following conditions -(a) unlisted, domestic, publicly offered public and corporate bond issues (with a remaining maturity of at least one year), (b) issues with a fixed interest rate from issuance through redemption, and (c) issues with lump-sum redemption upon maturity.
+(2) issues with a fixed interest rate from issuance through redemption; and (3) issues with lump-sum redemption upon maturity.
 (Under the revised system, the number of issues covered by the OTC standard bond quotations increased by approximately three times.)

-• Calculation method for the OTC standard bond quotations: arithmetic mean of the quotations received from the reporting companies (these quotations represent yield indicators for transactions with a face value of approximately 500 million yen as of 3:00 PM on the business day before public release).
+• Calculation method for the OTC standard bond quotations: arithmetic mean of the quotations received from the reporting companies (these quotations represent yield indicators for transactions with a face value of approximately ¥500 million as of 3:00 p.m. on the business day before public release).

---- The OTC standard bond quotations are not necessarily based on actual transactions (one of the reasons is that the outstanding volume of certain issues is insignificant), so there are problems with the reliability of the data.
+The OTC standard bond quotations are not necessarily based on actual transactions (one of the reasons is that the outstanding volume of certain issues is insignificant), so there are problems with the reliability of the data.
 Nevertheless, the OTC standard bond quotations have the widest coverage of any public data in Japan, and they are considered to be optimal data for the analyses.

-• Price unit intervals: .01 yen per 100 yen par value.
+• Price unit intervals: ¥0.01 per ¥100 par value.

-&lt;u>Public release of the OTC standard bond quotations: Daily (excluding holidays).
+• Public release of the OTC standard bond quotations: daily (excluding holidays).

-• &lt;u>Number of companies reporting quotations: 28 companies as of April 1997 (previously 15 companies).
+• Number of companies reporting quotations: 28 companies as of April 1997 (previously 15 companies).